 Dorato spent seven years (1986-92) as the Associate Men's Tennis coach and the Assistant Women's Coach at Yale.
 Dorato was a high school All-American in Albuquerque, N.M., before lettering at the University of New Mexico form 1979-1982.
 In 1986 he was ranked first in the men's open division of the New England USPTA.

 Coach Dorato is active in community service.
-He is the co-founder and director of New Haven Tennis Outreach, President of New Haven Youth Tennis and Education, a member of the United States Tennis Association New England Collegiate Committee, and he is currently in his last year of a four-year term on the NCAA Men’s & Women’s Championships Committee and serves as the Chair of the Men’s Sub-Committee.
+He is the President of New HYTES (a non-profit organization that provides tennis instruction, educational tutoring, and mentorship to inner-city youths in New Haven), a member of the United States Tennis Association New England Collegiate Committee, and he just recently completed a four-year term on the NCAA Men’s & Women’s Championships Committee for which he served as the Chair of the Men’s Sub-Committee in his final year.

 As a student-athlete, Appleman spent four seasons on the PSU varsity tennis team and helped the Nittany Lions win the Atlantic 10 title in 1986, playing alongside two current Division I head coaches: Dwayne Hultquist (Florida State) and Adam Steinberg (Pepperdine).
 Appleman also played four seasons of varsity basketball, was the basketball team captain in 1988-89 (20-12 record, NIT 2nd round), and graduated with Bachelor of Arts degrees in history and political science in 1990.
 Appleman has 13 years of Division I men's and women's basketball assistant coaching experience at Penn State, Army and Yale.
 He has coached in both a men’s (PSU 2001) and women’s (PSU 1992) basketball sweet 16 contest and a pair of men’s NIT final fours (PSU 1998, 2000).

 Appleman is married to Erin Appleman, head coach of the Yale volleyball team.
 They have two children, Emma and Justin.